-To compare congestion for different placer directives either run the Design Analysis Congestion report after place_design, or examine the initial estimated congestion in the router log file.
-Review the results against the congestion level ranges shown in Table 5-4.
+To compare congestion for different placer directives either run the Design Analysis Congestion report after placedesign, or examine the initial estimated congestion in the router log file.

 Routing has less impact on congestion than placer directives.
 However, in some cases it is useful to attempt different routing directives.
 The following directive ensures that the router works harder to access more routing and relieve congestion in the interconnect tiles: